alexpirou/INFO-5940-Codespace/README.md

 - Uses `OPENAI_API_KEY` environment variable
 - Points to Cornell's API: `https://api.ai.it.cornell.edu`
-- Model names need the provider prefix (like `openai.gpt-4o-mini` not just `gpt-4o-mini`)
+- Model names need the provider prefix such as `openai.gpt-4o-mini`

-Didn't change anything in `.devcontainer`.

 ## Design Choices

-**Chunking:** 1000 characters seemed like a good balance - enough context for the model without hitting token limits.
+**Chunking:** 1000 characters seemed like a good balance which includes enough context for the model without hitting token limits.
 The 100-character overlap helps prevent losing information at chunk boundaries.
 Used RecursiveCharacterTextSplitter because it tries to split on natural boundaries like paragraphs instead of cutting sentences in half.

 **Models:** Went with the cheaper options since they work fine for this:
 - `text-embedding-3-small` for embeddings